Not exactly a perfect cruise

 Steve and I sailed on Royal Caribbean‘s Vision of the Seas once before.
 That cruise was very similar to this one, a transatlantic crossing to Barcelona, although the first cruise sailed from Galveston instead of Fort Lauderdale as this one did.

-So far, we have never been on one of the enormous cruise ships, so that opinion is subject to change maybe one day.
+So far, we have never been on one of the enormous cruise ships, so that opinion may change one day.
 We are booked on a somewhat larger ship, Carnival Splendor, for another transoceanic cruise in September and look forward to discovering that ship on our 23-day sailing.

-Despite our continued challenges, we did manage to have an excellent time for most of the cruise.
+Despite our continued challenges, we had an excellent time on most of the cruise.
 We met amazing people, had delicious food in substantial quantities, and enjoyed great entertainment.
 We also spent a lot of time relaxing, doing absolutely nothing.

 Fellow Guests